BenjaminPelletier/choretracker/README.md

 file `choretracker.db` is created in the working directory.
 To use a different location, set the `CHORETRACKER_DB` environment variable to the desired path.

+The server also requires a secret key for session management.
+Before starting the application, set `CHORETRACKER_SECRET_KEY` to a secure, random value and keep it consistent between restarts.

 If no existing user has the `admin` permission, a new database is automatically populated with an `Admin` user (password `admin`, PIN `0000`) that has the `admin` permission.
 The `admin` permission grants all actions, including those